>

 Introduction

-When performing RNA-Seq analysis using next-generation sequencing, raw sequencing data called FASTQ files are obtained.
-After mapping the reads to a reference genome, gene expression levels are quantified by counting the reads mapped to each gene.
-By comparing expression levels across multiple samples between groups, differentially expressed genes can be detected.
+When performing RNA-Seq analysis with a next-generation sequencer, you obtain raw data in the form of FASTQ files.
+After mapping these reads to a reference genome, gene expression levels are quantified by counting the reads that align to each gene.
+Differentially expressed genes (DEGs) are then detected by comparing expression levels across multiple samples between groups.

-This page explains how to use Ballgown, a software tool for detecting differentially expressed genes.
-If you would like to understand the overall workflow of RNA-Seq analysis, please refer to the RNA-Seq analysis workflow overview.
+This page explains how to use Ballgown, a tool for detecting differentially expressed genes.
+For an overview of the complete RNA-Seq analysis workflow, please refer to this page.

 Installation

-First, if R is not installed on your system, install it using the following command:
+First, if R is not yet installed on your system, install it with the following command:

 $ brew install r